openshift-psap/dgx-blogpost/DGX-A100_GPU-Operator_testing/blogpost.md

 [LocalVolume resource]: cluster_setup.md

-Prepare the dataset and the container image
+Prepare the Dataset and the Container Image
 -------------------------------------------

 Once the operators have been installed and configured, we must prepare the